 VulnOps — Vulnerability Operations

 VulnOps is an emerging operational model that fuses previously-separate security functions into a single agent-augmented discipline.
-The term is now sourced from two independent directions in the same six-month window:
+The term arrives from two independent directions in the same six-month window.

-Both framings center the same structural observation: previously-separate functions need to be operationalized as one because modern attacks don’t respect the boundaries.
-The two are compatible and complementary — the Mythos-ready briefing’s DevOps-shaped discovery-and-remediation function structurally requires the CTI-to-environment-context fusion Mallory’s customers describe; the Mallory framing’s threat-intel-meets-vulnerability-management discipline structurally requires the discovery + remediation pipelines the Mythos-ready briefing names.
+Both framings center the same structural observation: previously-separate functions need to be operationalized as one because modern attacks do not respect the boundaries.
+The two are compatible and complementary.
+The Mythos-ready briefing’s DevOps-shaped discovery-and-remediation function requires the CTI-to-environment-context fusion Mallory’s customers describe; the Mallory framing’s threat-intel-meets-vulnerability-management discipline requires the discovery and remediation pipelines the Mythos-ready briefing names.
 The wiki treats both as load-bearing sourced framings rather than competing claims.

 Why It Exists

 Quarterly pen tests and reactive patching cycles cannot keep pace with continuous AI-driven discovery.
 Existing CVE/NVD infrastructure and patch-prioritization workflows were built for dozens of critical CVEs per month, not hundreds.
-The Zero Day Clock documents the structural problem: mean Time-to-Exploit collapsed from 2.3 years (2018) to 9 hours (2026).
-Vulnerability management as a periodic activity is structurally outmatched.
+The Zero Day Clock documents the structural problem: the median time-to-exploit collapsed from 771 days in 2018 to zero-day by 2025, where the exploit now arrives on or before disclosure for the median exploited vulnerability.1 Vulnerability management as a periodic activity is structurally outmatched.

 1. Staffed and automated like DevOps.
-A permanent function — not a campaign, not a project — designed around continuous flow rather than periodic snapshot.
+A permanent function, not a campaign or a project, designed around continuous flow rather than periodic snapshots.
 Treat it as an operating capability with on-call structure, runbooks, and dashboards rather than as a quarterly audit cycle.
 (Mythos-ready framing.)

 Relationship to Existing Wiki Concepts